nucypher/nucypher/docs/source/application_development/web_development.rst

 Its goal is to simplify and abstract the complexities surrounding the nucypher protocol to negate the need for applications to interact with it via a python client.
 Porter introduces the nucypher protocol to cross-platform functionality including web and mobile applications.
-By leveraging `rust-umbral <https://github.com/nucypher/rust-umbral>`_ and its associated javascript bindings (`nucypher-ts <https://github.com/nucypher/nucypher-ts>`_) for cryptography, and Porter for communication with the network, a lightweight, richer and full-featured web and mobile experience is accessible to application developers.

 .. image:: ../.static/img/porter_diagram.svg
     :target: ../.static/img/porter_diagram.svg